rafapetra/cupcake/README.md

 ## Description

-The website display pictures of the cupcakes, informs what is the most popular cupcake and also provides the address, phone number and email to contact the business.
+The website displays pictures of the cupcakes, informs what is the most popular cupcake and also provides the address, phone number and email to contact the business.

 ## Setup/Installation Requirements
 1. Clone this repository to your desktop.